dtischler95/peptideTransformer/README.md

 Data splits, ML baselines and clustering use a fixed `random_state=42`.
 For BERT training, the default seed (`42`) of HuggingFace `TrainingArguments` is used.

+The thesis configs/results were produced with `python -m src ml_classify` / `python -m src ml_regress` and the corresponding BERT configs in `src/bert_model/peptideBERT_configs/`, given the matching CSVs in `data/`.
+Re-running these commands with the same data reproduces the numbers below.

+---

+## Results

+Results for all classification/regression models (classical ML baselines and BERT), including some example plots, are listed in [RESULTS.md](RESULTS.md).